647 952 268 [email protected]

 El Madroñal, La Zagaleta, La Heredia, San Pedro, Cortijo Blanco, Guadalmina, El Paraiso, Atalaya, Bel Air

 What was once a small fishing town next to Marbella, has grown into a delightful destination.
-The town has retained most of its traditional charm, whereas as the seafront has been re-imagined.
-The main town area and coast has become a bit of a mecca for tourist families.
-Meanwhile the wealthy prefer to look down from the mountainside.
+The old town has retained most of its traditional charm, whereas as the seafront has been re-imagined.
+The main town area and coast, has become a mecca for both national and international families.

 La Zagaleta